leetschau/UnderstandingComputation/README.md

 # Intro

-Notes of "Understanding Computation" by Tom Stuart.
+Notes and validations of [Understanding Computation](https://computationbook.com/) by Tom Stuart.